 World's biggest triceratops sells for $7.7 million in Paris

-The world’s biggest triceratops skeleton, known as “Big John,” has been sold for 6.6 million euros ($7.7 million) at a Paris auction house
+The world’s biggest triceratops skeleton, known as “Big John,” has been sold for 6.6 million euros ($7.7 million) to a private collector at a Paris auction house

-PARIS -- The world’s biggest triceratops skeleton, known as “Big John,” was sold for 6.6 million euros ($7.7 million) Thursday at a Paris auction house.
+PARIS -- The world’s biggest triceratops skeleton, known as “Big John,” was sold for 6.6 million euros ($7.7 million) Thursday to a private collector at a Paris auction house.

 The enormous skeleton, estimated to be over 66 million years old, was found in 2014 in South Dakota.
 The triceratops is known for its three horns on the head.

 Big John, named after the owner of the land where it was found, is certified by the Guinness World Records as the largest documented skeleton of a triceratops.
-The dinosaur died in an ancient flood plain on the island continent stretching from present-day Alaska to Mexico, allowing the conservation of his skeleton in mud.
-Its skeleton is more than 60% complete and its skull more than 75% complete, making it unique.
+The dinosaur died in an ancient flood plain on the island continent stretching from present-day Alaska to Mexico, allowing the conservation of its skeleton in mud.

 The skeleton is 7.15 meters long (23 feet) and stands 2.7 meters high (8 feet) at the hips.
 The skull represents more than one third of its total length, with two large horns over 1.1 meter long (3.6 feet).